Bera Leopard Safari: A mini Yala in untouched Rajasthan

 All our recommendations for your wildlife lodges in India are based on our personal stays at the property and location, food and of course, good quality wildlife guides to accompany you on your leopard safari in Rajasthan; are much more important than ostentatious luxury.
 When I stayed in the very basic hotel back in 2004, I encouraged the owner to think about building a semi-permanent tented camp in the Bera region.
 He never followed by advice, but now a couple of young Indian entrepreneurs – with a deep connection with the local region – have set up camps and are offering some fantastic values leopard safaris in Jawai.
 Check out our personal videos of Varawal Tented Camp and Godwad Leopard Camp.

 If like us you would like to see Leopards in Bera, then why not look at adding it into your Rajasthan cultural tour.
 As already mentioned, it is very easy to include as an extension from Udaipur, or Jodhpur and many of our clients combine a tiger safari in Ranthambhore with a leopard safari in Bera.
-Check our one of our clients favourites – 5 day India Leopard safari in the Bera region .
+Check our one of our clients favourites, a 7 day Bera Leopard safari .
 Anytime of year is good for seeing Leopards in Rajasthan; but be prepared for very cold early morning safaris from December to February.
 This is also a great time to see migratory birds stopping off at the various water bodies in this mainly arid region.